sawubona-repo/CAS-DA/README.md

 * **CASE - datasets and documentation for case studies**

-* HOW TO - short descriptions for tools, scripts, accounts, services etc.
-* CODE - code snippets and examples for demonstration and/or self study tasks
+* CODE - code snippets, scripts and examples for demonstration and/or self study tasks in applied data science
-* DOC - documentation of Tools, Services, Technologies, Topics etc.
+* DOC - documentation of topics, tipps and examples in applied data science
-* LINKS - additional sources and information for special topics of the lectures
+* HOWTO - short descriptions for tools, scripts, accounts, services etc.